flatironinstitute/sciware/27_SummerIntro/cmd.md

 ### Questions and exercise

-Organize the files in TODO directory
+Organize the files in animals directory:
+- create directories to categorize the animals
+- move files into these directories

 ### Shells and configuration